8 Simple Steps To Switch Insurers: The Agent's Guide

 Step 2: Research the Company You Like

 The cheapest insurance isn’t always the best.
-When you get a great quote from a company you don’t know well, take a few minutes to Google it.
+Here’s our guide to sorting out the good cheap insurance from the not-so-good.
+So when you get a great quote from a company you don’t know well, take a few minutes to Google it.
 Or read our guides on the companies here at Compare.com.

 Just remember that bad reviews don’t necessarily indicate a bad company.
 “The majority of people that do a review are angry to begin with.
 You don’t see good reviews.
 That’s normal,” Thom says.
 Instead, look to see if the company responds courteously to complaints.
 Then, look at the A.M.
 Best rating and the Better Business Bureau ratings.
 “If it’s above a C+, it’s a fine company,” Thom says.

 Step 3: Call the Company You’re Interested In

 Call their main customer service line, just to see what vibe you get.
 “If you’re on hold two days in a row for an hour, you’re probably not going to want to go with that company,” Thom advises.
 Once you get in touch with an agent, how knowledgeable are they?
 Can they answer your questions?
 Are they responsive or dismissive?

 You can do this while you’re on the phone with the agent, or you can easily complete the process on Compare.com.
 The quotes you receive on Compare.com should be accurate — if you entered all your info correctly.
 Many people don’t enter their recent tickets or accidents, but these driving incidents will show up when an insurance company runs your MVR (motor vehicle report).
 If you have bad credit, that can affect your quote too.